 sKu-mNyé – moving being

 sKu-mNyé is a system of physical movements which give rise to profound sensations of intimacy with the elements.
-Various other systems of Tibetan physical exercise are taught in the West (some better known as kum nye) but Aro sKu-mNyé bears no relation to them.
-The sKu-mNyé of Aro is derived from Dzogchen long-dé – the ‘series of the vast expanse’.
+Various other systems of Tibetan physical exercise are taught in the West (some better known as kum nye) but this sKu-mNyé bears no relation to them.
+The sKu-mNyé from the Aro gTér is derived from Dzogchen long-dé – the ‘series of the vast expanse’.
 It is possible that those who are prepared to experience themselves and their world in a different way, may learn that there is a very real and accessible interaction between the inner and outer elements.
 Once the gentle thunder of this connection has been experienced it is no longer possible to be dominated by: boredom; fear; neurotic obsession; paranoia; or depression.

 “The subtle meteorology of being is—in itself—the most profound method of practice.
 The ‘weather conditions’ within the ‘energetic atmosphere of the body’ are: the soft tread of the immense lion of liberation; the wing feathers of the vulture of effortlessness; the roaring tiger of transcendent temerity, the piercing eye of the eagle of ecstatic ease; the garuda of gargantuan grace; and, the dragon of diaphanous dignity.
 Through these movements Mind finds itself in its own free space.”